 Fibre-to-fibre efficiency.
 Differences of the fibre-to-fibre efficiency are corrected for by the flat-fielding step.
 The coefficients used for the correction are stored in the product binary table, column TRANSMISSION.
 (If you are unhappy with the applied correction, divide these factors into the fibre signals for undoing the correction.)

 Cross-talk and background.
 With version 2.3, the pipeline can

 correct for the notorious glow of the old CCD using a close-in-time master_dark.

 Image reconstruction.
 In the IFU modes (IFU and Argus), a reconstructed image is calculated.
 It is obtained by collapsing the spectra in dispersion direction, and re-arrange the signal according to the X and Y sky coordinates as provided in the fibre table.
 With version 2.3, there is also the full 3D datacube delivered for Argus (X,Y,wavelength).

-Since December 2005, all setups (except for three very blue ones) are pipeline-supported.
-Before that date, most IFU1/2 settings have not been supported.
+All setups (except for three very blue ones) are pipeline-supported.

 There is no scattered light correction.

 The sky is not subtracted, sky emission lines and sky continuum are imprinted on the science data.
 The sky signal is available for subtraction by the user from the user-defined SKY fibres.

 The following issues with the science reduction are known: